Dive in Honduras

 Diving packages in Honduras

-Crazy 8s, Diving for a week, tax included
+Diving for 4, inclusive stay for a week, tax included

-A weeks stay for 8, includes 4 rooms.
+A weeks stay for 4 including 2 rooms.
 Air conditioning, satellite TV, fresh, safe, purified drinking water.
 110v AC current, just as in the USA.
 En suite bathroom, with a hot shower.
-Three meals each day… and the food is good!
+Three meals plus snacks each day… and the food is good!
 Three boat dives each day.
 One night-boat-dive each week (conditions permitting).
 Unlimited shore diving through a beautiful garden of coral.
-Tanks, weights and…
+Tanks,…

 10 dive NITROX package